Introduction

 The current above-ground shelter units are designed to similar high standards as those of the underground units.
 They are provided with reinforced steel or fiberglass walls, impact-resistant doors and heavy anchorages that prevent uplift.
 These certifications assure that a safe room that is placed above the ground is just as good as the one that is installed underneath the ground.

 Another element influencing demand is price.
-The price of most above-ground storm shelters ranges from $5000 to $20000 in 2025 influenced by factors such as size, materials used and level of customization.
-Prefabricated steel structures often belong to the lower price range while larger fiberglass or bespoke safe rooms fall into the higher price category.
-Above-ground shelters may be cheaper than underground installation since they do not need to be excavated.
+The price of most above-ground storm shelters ranges from $5000 to $22000 in 2026, influenced by factors such as size, materials used and level of customization.
+Prefabricated steel structures often belong to the lower price range, while larger fiberglass or custom safe rooms fall into the higher price category.
+Such shelters are favored due to the fact that they do not need to be excavated to conserve on the time taken to install the shelters and the general cost of labor.

 Who Should Consider Above-Ground Shelters?